aymane28/aymane28/README.md

 - I am Aymane.
 I have 23 years old
 - I work as a project manager and developper in a big company in France
-- :computer: I principaly code on PHP with Symfony
+- :computer: I principaly code on PHP
 - I use Html, CSS, SQL
 - I also use Devops with Docker and agile methodology
 - In addition I have some basics in Java and C